Understanding Weak Wi-Fi in Industrial Settings

 Enterprise APs radiate strongest horizontally, not vertically.

-Strongest signal = outward across the room
+Strongest signal: outward across the room

-Weakest signal = up/down
+Weakest signal: up/down

+High ceilings make this worse.
 This is why antennas pointed straight up are a disaster.

 Wall Mount = Rotated Donut